keu/docs/software/install-azure-standard.md

 You can view Microsoft Azure's Web Portal at https://portal.azure.com/.

 > Note: Each version of Astronomer Software is compatible with only a particular set of Kubernetes versions.
-For more information, refer to Astronomer's [Version Compatibility Reference](version-compatibility-reference.md).
+For more information, refer to Astronomer's [Version compatibility reference](version-compatibility-reference.md).

-### Create an Azure Resource Group
+### Create an Azure resource group

 A resource group is a collection of related resources for an Azure solution.
 Your AKS cluster will reside in the resource group you create.
 Learn more about resource groups [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview#resource-groups).